 Second Graduate Program

 A student who has completed one graduate degree program at Florida State University must secure the approval of the proposed department before undertaking a second graduate program.
 Readmission is through the Office of Admissions.
 Work taken without such approval will not count toward a graduate degree.

-Non-Degree Student Regulations
+Admission as Non-Degree Student

 The non-degree student status is open to any post-baccalaureate student for either undergraduate or graduate coursework provided the student is in good academic standing at the last institution attended.
 Applicants who have been denied admission as degree-seeking students or who missed the deadline for submitting a degree-seeking application will not be considered for enrollment as a non-degree student.
 Registration begins the day before the beginning of the term and is on a space-available basis.
 In some cases, registration may require departmental approval.

 The non-degree application is available online at http://admissions.fsu.edu.
 The completed non-degree application must be accompanied by a nonrefundable $30.00 processing fee and all official college transcripts.
 FSU transcripts or official transcripts already on file will be obtained by the Office of Admissions.
 Applications should be submitted for consideration one semester prior to the desired term of enrollment.
 Consult the "University Calendar" chapter of this Graduate Bulletin for specific application deadlines.
 The University reserves the right to close the application process earlier than the published deadlines if warranted by enrollment limitations.